A poor man that oppresseth the poor is like a sweeping rain which leaveth no food.

 The purpose and profit of rain is to nourish the earth for growing food.
 And it does this wonderfully, when it falls gently and steadily.
 But when rain comes in a violent storm, it can easily wash away topsoil and the seeds contained in it by a flood of water.
 It can also flatten and soak growing plants and ruin them for food.
 In both cases, the very thing that ought to be for the profit of a field and its owner becomes a cruel and destructive force.

 A poor man, whether still in poverty or given some authority or success, ought to have pity on his poor brethren.
-He should remember his condition or history.
+He should remember his previous condition.
 But it is a fact that poor men can be very critical of other poor men, which Solomon had observed in his study of human existence.
-And if you exalt or honor a foolish poor man, you will likely create a monster that will trample on those that he should pity and protect (Pr 30:21-22).
+If you exalt or honor a foolish poor man, you will likely create a monster that will trample on those that he should pity and protect (Pr 30:21-22).

 Is your memory good?
 Or do you despise those that are what you were?
 Father, do you pity children by remembering your folly at their age?
 Businessman, do you recall difficult days in your career enough to comfort those having them now?
 Supervisor, are you compassionate to employees, having been one last year?
 Student, can you pity a younger sibling as he struggles with what confused you a few years ago?
 Grandparent, do you remember past difficulties and help your children or grandchildren facing them now?